 Keep in mind that since your income is the basis of how your payment is calculated, your payment will increase if your income goes up.
 You’re required to provide proof of income to recertify each year and determine if changes are needed, but you’ll never pay more than what you would have on the standard plan.

-The Pros of PAYE
+Pros Of PAYE

 With significant benefits for borrowers who qualify, PAYE is worth the hassle that comes with applying and recertifying each year.
 The most immediate benefit is the chance to pay less on your monthly student loan payment.
 But perhaps the most significant advantage is the possibility of having a huge amount of debt forgiven after paying for 20 years.